Packed-Ensembles for Efficient Uncertainty Estimation: Implementation details

 Table~\ref{table:Implementationdetails} summarizes all the hyperparameters used in the paper for CIFAR-10 and CIFAR-100.
-HFlip is the classic horizontal flip.
-The BatchEnsemble of ResNet-50 uses a smaller learning rate of 0.08 instead of 0.1 for stability.
-The medium data augmentation corresponds to a combination of mixup~\citep{zhang2018mixup} and cutmix~\citep{yun2019cutmix} using timm's augmentation classes\footnote{available at \href{http://github.com/rwightman/pytorch-image-models/}{http://github.com/rwightman/pytorch-image-models/}}, with alphas respectively 0.5 and 0.2.
-We also use RandAugment~\citep{cubuk2020randaugment} with $m=9$, $n=2$, and $mstd=1$ and a label-smoothing of intensity 0.1 in this case~\citep{szegedy2016rethinking}.
+In all cases, we use SGD combined with a multistep-learning-rate scheduler, multiplying the rate by $\gamma$-lr at each milestone.
+Note that BatchEnsemble based on ResNet-50 uses a lower learning rate of 0.08 instead of 0.1 for stability.
+The \emph{medium} data augmentation corresponds to a combination of mixup~\citep{zhang2018mixup} and cutmix~\citep{yun2019cutmix} with $0.5$ switch probability and using timm's augmentation classes~\citep{rw2019timm}, with coefficients respectively 0.5 and 0.2.
+In this case, we also use RandAugment~\citep{cubuk2020randaugment} with $m=9$, $n=2$, and $mstd=1$ and a label-smoothing~\citep{szegedy2016rethinking} of intensity 0.1.

+To ensure that the layers convey sufficient information and are not weakened by groups, we have set a constant minimum number of channels per group to 64 for all experiments presented in the paper.
+If the number of channels per group is lower than this threshold, $\gamma$ is reduced.
+Moreover, we do not apply subgroups (parameterized by $\gamma$) on the first layer of the network, nor the first layer of ResNet's blocks.
+Experiments in which this minimum number of channels could play a significant role and bring confusion are not presented (see, for instance, PE-($1,4,4$) in Table \ref{tab:hyper_classification_2}).

 For ImageNet, we use the A3 procedure from \cite{wightman2021resnet} for all models.
+Training with the exact A3 procedure was not always possible.
+Refer to the specific subsection for more details.

+Please note that the hyperparameters of the training procedures have not been optimized for our method and have been taken directly from the literature~\citep{he2016deep, wightman2021resnet}.
+We strengthened the data augmentations for WideResNet on CIFAR-100 as we could not replicate the results from \cite{zagoruyko2016wide}.

+\paragraph{Masksembles.} We use the code proposed by \citep{durasov2021masksembles} \footnote{available at \href{https://github.com/nikitadurasov/masksembles}{github.com/nikitadurasov/masksembles}}.
+We modified the mask generation function using binary search, as suggested by the authors but non implemented, since it was unable to build masks for ResNet50x4.
+We note that their code implies performing batch repeats at the start of the forward passes.
+All the results regarding this technique are therefore computed with this specification.
+The ResNet implementations are built using Masksemble2D layers with $M=4$ and a scale factor of 2 after each convolution.

+\paragraph{BatchEnsemble.} For BatchEnsemble, we use two different values for weight decay: table \ref{table:Implementationdetails} provides the weight decay corresponding to the shared weights, but we don't apply weight decay to the vectors S and R (which generate the rank-1 matrices).

+\paragraph{ImageNet.} The batch size of Masksembles ResNet-50x4 is reduced to 1120 because of memory constraints.
+Concerning the BatchEnsembles based on ResNet-50 and ResNet-50x4, we clip the norm of the gradients to 0.0005 to avoid divergence.

-\section{Discussion on the Sparsity}
+\section{Discussion on the sparsity}